GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

 ```
 </details>

-## Step 4: Install the GreptimeDB cluster with monitoring integration
+## Install the GreptimeDB cluster with monitoring integration

 Now that the GreptimeDB Operator and etcd cluster are installed, you can deploy a minimum GreptimeDB cluster with monitoring integration: